10 Breckenridge Breweries

 We’ll start with the largest brewery in Breck: the aptly named Breckenridge Brewery.
 This craft beer hub began operations in 1990, making it the third oldest craft beer brewery in the state.
 In 2015, Breckenridge Brewery grew to be the 5th largest in Colorado, producing 70,000 barrels of their signature beers.
-While most of the production goes on at their facility in Littleton, Colorado, (this is also where you can take a brewery tour), the original Breck Brew Pub is located in the heart of historic downtown Breckenridge.
+While most of the production goes on at their facility in Littleton, Colorado, the original Breck Brew Pub is located in the heart of historic downtown Breckenridge.

 They have a range of food that is sure to pair well with any number of beers on the menu.
 The company has seven different lines of beer, resulting in dozens of unique brews ranging from easy session beers to hearty small-batch creations.

 Photo courtesy of Breckenridge Brewery

 It may not look like much from the outside, but CB and Potts has a huge line of award-winning beers, and is also located walking distance from most everywhere in Breck.
-Most recently, its Udder Chaos took Silver at the Great American Beer Festival for the Coffee Stout/Porter category, while its Big Horn Hefe won Silver among the South German Style Hefeweizens.
+In recent years, its Udder Chaos took Silver at the Great American Beer Festival for the Coffee Stout/Porter category, while its Big Horn Hefe won Silver among the South German Style Hefeweizens.

 Dine in for a cozy and relaxed mountain atmosphere, and be sure to ask the servers to help you pair one of their beers with an item on the menu.
 Indulge in one of their signature beers such as the Pineapple Mosaic.
 The Pineapple Mosaic is an American Pale Ale fermented with pineapple puree and moderately hopped with mosaic.
 Beer isn't limited to the drinks, you can expect the food to have beer included on the list of ingredients...
 Spoil yourself with the prezel & beer cheese fondue to top off the perfect craft brew experience.
 Just like wine, these brews have specific pairings you won’t want to miss out on.

-CB and Potts is open from 11-9pm on most days, and 11-10pm on Fridays and Saturdays.
+CB and Potts is open daily from 9am-8pm.

 Photo courtesy of CB and Potts